Bed Lofting & Bunking Requests

 |Marquette South||Marquette South|

-In most cases, beds will be set at standard height when students arrive (12” off the ground and unbunked).
+In most cases, beds will be set at the standard height listed before students arrive.

 PLEASE NOTE: Beds are a part of the university furniture included in your residence hall room.
-In accordance with Residence Life Policies and Procedures no furnishings may be altered or removed from your room which includes university beds.
-In addition, for the safety reasons beds may not be stacked on top of cinder blocks and use of non-university lofts is prohibited.
+In accordance with Residence Life Policies and Procedures no furnishings, including university beds may be permanently altered or removed from your room.
+Additionally, in the interest of safety, beds may not be stacked on top of other furniture, cinder blocks, or the like, and non-university lofts are prohibited.